 In Egypt, after nine plagues have no effect in causing Pharaoh to release his Israelite slaves, the wrath of God produces one final miracle that finally gets him to act.
 A death angel is sent, at night, to kill all the firstborn humans (mostly Egyptians) who do not have lamb's blood around their doorposts (Exodus 12:7, 21 - 23, 29).
 A short time after this mass killing, the entire Egyptian army is miraculously drowned in the Red Sea as they are pursuing the fleeing children of Israel (Exodus 14:27 - 28).

-The price for whining
+The price of whining

 Ten of the twelve spies Moses sent to scout out the Promised Land are struck dead soon after their return (Numbers 14:36 - 37).
 They are the recipients of God's wrath for their report that it would be near impossible (from a human perspective) for the Israelites to take control of Canaan.
-Their dire warnings lead all Israel to complain against Moses.

 Korah, Dathan, Abiram and 250 of their followers directly challenge the responsibilities God has given to Moses and Aaron (Numbers 16:1 - 3).
 The Lord's wrath is kindled against this rebellion and he kills the three men (and their families) through the earth opening up (verses 28 - 33).
 The day after this punishment, many Israelites blame the two leaders for what happened.
-Their protests are answered by God with a rapidly spreading plague that ultimately takes the life of 14,700 (verses 41 - 49).
+Their protests are answered with a rapidly spreading plague that ultimately takes the life of 14,700 (verses 41 - 49).

 Continuing their whiny ways, the Israelites complain yet again about the manna they receive and their lack of water.
 The response from God is a swarm of deadly snakes that kills many (Numbers 21:6).
 After camping in Shittim for a period of time the people begin to intermarry with the pagan Moabites.
 This leads them to indulge in immorality and idolatry, which arouses the Eternal's wrath.
 As punishment he sends a plague that kills 24,000 (Numbers 25:9).